 // SASADA Koichi at atdot dot net

-#7 Updated by Yui NARUSE almost 3 years ago
+#7 Updated by Yui NARUSE about 3 years ago

 - Status changed from Assigned to Closed

 - % Done changed from 0 to 100

 Michael, thank you for reporting this issue.

 Your contribution to Ruby is greatly appreciated.

 * insns.def (splatarray): make new array if flag is set. * compile.c (iseq_compile_each): make new array with splat.
 [Feature #1125]